xzy256/systemd-run-demo/README.md

 ## Introduce
-This demo aim to startup third part binary server in your program and kill it another gracefully.
-If your entry program(or main) not exit, kill child thread leads `zombie process `
+This demo aim to startup third part binary server in your program and kill it another gracefully by `systemd-run`.
+If your entry program(or main) not exit, kill child thread leads `zombie ` process

 ## build
 make